handsOnpipeline/btp-kyma-day2-operations/documentation/meter/update-easyfranchise/README.md

     },
    ```

-1. Now we need to adapt the UI so that this method can been called every time the application is started.
-We are doing it by calling the method every time the UI is mounted.
+1. Now we need to adapt the UI so that this method can been called everytime the application is started.
+We are doing it by calling the method everytime the UI is mounted.
 Search for the following section:
    ```
    mounted: function() {
      this.loadAllFranchises();